 In February 2009, Teck temporarily suspended operations at the Pend Oreille mine due to economic factors.
-The operation has been placed on care and maintenance until market conditions improve.
+The operation will remain on care and maintenance until market conditions improve.
 Mineral reserve and resource estimates assume US\$0.95/lb zinc and US\$0.90/lb lead.